-What happens now?

-This operation is planned for September 2022.
-A contractor, Vector Free Marlborough Limited, will be doing the work on behalf of OSPRI's TBfree programme.
+What happens now This operation is planned for February/ March 2022.
+A contractor, Vector Free Marlborough Limited, will be delivering the operation on behalf of OSPRI's TBfree Programme.
 Before the operation, affected landowners and occupiers will be visited by the contractor.
-They will discuss boundary issues, water supply safety and the management of any risks to dogs and livestock.
-Statutory permissions from the Department of Conservation, and the relevant Public Health Unit are required for this operation.
-Affected landowners and occupiers will be contacted again before the operation starts.
-Notices will be published in local newspapers and warning signs will be placed at all access points to the operational area.
+They will discuss boundary concerns, water supply safety and the management of any risks to dogs and livestock.
+Statutory permissions from the Department of Conservation and the relevant Public Health are required for the operation.
+Affected landowners and occupiers as well as interested parties will be contacted again before the operation starts.
+Notices will be published in local newspapers and warning signs will be placed at all likely access points to the operational area.
+The map in this factsheet is subject to change during the consultation period.
+An updated map will accompany notifications prior to the aerial.
+Kea mitigation In line with DOC's 'Kea code of Practice, OSPRI is undertaking a number of activities to mitigate the impact of 1080 on the South Westland kea population.
+We are working with Manaaki Whenua Landcare Research (MWLR), DOC and the Kea Conservation Trust to undertake bait aversion training with local Kea.
+The aversion method was developed by Zero Invasive Predators (ZIP) and trialled successfully in the nearby Perth River Valley pest operations.
+More information can be found on the ZIP website: zip.org.nz With the Upper Wanganui/South Westland aerial, OSPRI and MWLR will undertake Kea aversion training in the 2 months prior to toxin application.
+This training involves using Tahr, pig and goat carcasses as a protein lure and cereal pellets with the additive Anthraquinone.
+This has a fast-acting but brief effect of making kea feel sick shortly after ingesting the pellets, with the intention of deterring them from eating those pellets in future while causing no lasting harm to the kea.
+OSPRI are continuing to work closely with technical advisors at DOC to ensure improved outcomes for Kea when carrying out vector control operations.
+Please do not touch any kea aversion training devices installed in the area, and treat all bait as toxic.
 Biodiversity benefits The operation will have additional conservation benefits for native birds and bush.
 Possums destroy our native forest, feeding on young foliage and preventing regeneration.
 Possums prey on native birdlife, eating eggs and chicks.
 Biodegradable 1080 is extremely effective at controlling possum populations and has the additional benefit of controlling other introduced predators such as ship rats and stoats.

-Important information Warning signs will be placed at all main access points to the operational area.
-Everyone must follow the cautions on the signs.
+Important information Warning signs will be placed at all main access points to the operational area and everyone must follow the cautions on the signs.
 There's no health risk when using this area as long as you follow these instructions: Do not handle any bait or allow children to wander unsupervised.
 Cereal baits containing 1080 are dyed green.
 Do not hunt or take game from within a two-kilometre radius of the operational area for human or pet consumption.
 It's an offence to sell meat products that have been exposed to 1080.
 Hunting can resume approximately four months following the control work.
+Wild game food safety guidelines can be found on MPI's website.
 Please observe these rules whenever you see warning signs about the pesticide.
 Warning signs indicate that pesticide residues may still be present in the baits or carcasses.
 When the signs are officially removed, you can resume normal activities in the area.